The CRC’s Guide to Coordinating Clinical Research, Fourth Edition

 To keep CRCs up to date on their evolving responsibilities, The CRC’s Guide to Coordinating Clinical Research covers almost all facets of today’s CRC job.

-This new edition of The CRC’s Guide is chock full of NEW information you need, including:
+This edition of The CRC’s Guide is chock full of information you need, including:

 - New responsibilities and requirements in the ICH’s recently revised ICH E6 guideline on Good Clinical Practice, including supervision of investigators